News

 Last year, Lara announced a plan to change regulations to allow for catastrophe modeling to determine insurance rates, increase FAIR Plan coverage limits to $20 million per structure, and mandate insurance companies increase the number policies written in “wildfire-stressed” areas by at least 5 percent.

-In June, Lara released another proposal in line with the plan that would require insurance companies to write more policies in “distressed areas” and mandate larger companies to insure such properties at 85 percent of the insurer’s statewide market share.
+In June, she released another proposal in line with the plan that would require insurance companies to write more policies in “distressed areas” and mandate larger companies to insure such properties at 85 percent of the insurer’s statewide market share.

 The governor said the recent proposal is a step in the right direction.